 A campus entity proposed as an “institute” or a “center” should be reviewed for its applicability to this policy.
 The administrative lead of such an entity should submit documentation outlining its functions to the appropriate administrator.
 The appropriate administrator, in consultation with the Provost, will review the documentation and make a recommendation to the President.
 The President will make the decision regarding the entity’s applicability to this policy.

 II.
 PROCEDURES FOR OFFICIAL RECOGNITION OF A CENTER OR INSTITUTE

-Recognition as a center or institute defines administrative, fiscal, and legal responsibilities of both the university and the organization, thus reducing personal, financial, and legal risks for the associated faculty and for the university.
-The following course of events is normally expected for a center or institute to obtain official recognition.
-A. Working proposal development.
-Normally an officially recognized center or institute is the result of a collaborative proposal from faculty.
-The founders of a center or institute should begin by meeting with the associate vice president for research (AVPR) to discuss and refine the following concepts:
+Recognition as a center or institute defines administrative, fiscal, and legal responsibilities of both the University and the organization, thus reducing personal, financial, and legal risks for the associated faculty and for the University.
+The following course of events is expected for a center or institute to obtain official recognition.

 3. Structure and personnel